QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Conclusions and outlook

-We would also like to point out that despite the great advances achieved by the new classical methods in the latest editions of the CASP competition \cite{CASP}, there is still huge room for improvement and there are many gaps in the problem of protein folding that await to be filled.
-These include understanding protein-protein and protein-ligand interactions, the real time folding evolution to the equilibrium configuration, the dark proteome, proteins with dynamical configurations like the intrinsically disordered proteins (IDP) and so on and so forth.
+We would also like to point out that despite the great advances achieved by the new classical methods in the latest editions of the CASP competition \cite{CASP}, there is still considerable room for improvement and there are many gaps in the problem of protein folding that await to be filled.
+These include understanding protein-protein and protein-ligand interactions, real time folding evolution to the equilibrium configuration, the dark proteome, proteins with dynamical configurations like the intrinsically disordered proteins (IDP) and so on and so forth.
 Crucially, we believe that the current limitations of the training data sets, which are biased towards easily to be crystallized proteins, puts constraints on what can be achieved using only deep learning techniques.
 Our present research is an attempt to explore techniques that address these limitations.

-Future improvements of our work include primarily a refinement of our experimentally found quantum advantage, with peptides of larger size, and a more accurate comparative analysis of the precise quantum advantage that can be found with each annealing schedule.
-Such research would be valuable because it is an important decision to be made when deploying these optimization algorithms in practice, and no research of this question has been carried out to the best of our knowledge.

-Additionally, we also believe further work should be conducted in clarifying whether asymptotically one should expect either of the initialization modes to be polynomially faster finding the ground state.
-Similar quantum Metropolis algorithms could be used in a variety of domains, and as such a detailed analysis, both theoretical and experimental, of the expected quantum advantage in each case seems desirable.
+Finally, future work should search for heuristic variants of the quantum metropolis algorithms \cite{lemieux2019efficient}, especially those offering larger polynomial advantages than found in our simulations.
+Those quantum Metropolis algorithms could be used in a variety of domains, and as such a detailed analysis, both theoretical and experimental, of the expected quantum advantage in each case seems desirable.